 49. Joke Poem: What did the wall say to the other wall?
-Meet ya at the corner!
+Meet you at the corner!
 Write something inspired by a favorite joke.

 50. Just Say No: Write about the power you felt when you told someone no.

-52. Memory Lane: What’s it look like?
+52. Memory Lane: What does Memory Lane look like?
 How do you get there?

 53. Tear-Jerker: Watch a movie that makes you cry.
-Write a poem about that scene in the movie.
+Write about that scene in the movie.